StrangeRanger/bash-style-guide/content/style.md

 # Style

-As mentioned in the [Aesthetics](/content/aesthetics) section, this section covers style related guidelines that are less subjective and have an effect on functionality.
+As mentioned in the [Aesthetics](/content/aesthetics) section of this Guide, this section covers style related guidelines that are less subjective and have an effect on functionality.

 ## Using Quotes